angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 ```

 Now we think about the form schema we want to apply.
-First, we want to mark the fields for salutation and pronoun as `hidden`, when the gender is not `diverse`.
+First, we want to mark the fields for salutation and pronoun as `hidden` when the gender is not `diverse`.
-Also we want both field to be required and validate it.
+Also we want both fields to be required and validated.
 Therefore, we can add a `when` condition to the `required()` validation function.
-We export the schema, so we can use it in the parent `RegistrationForm` component later and apply it to the main schema.
+We export the schema so we can use it in the parent `RegistrationForm` component later and apply it to the main schema.

 ```typescript
 export const identitySchema = schema<GenderIdentity>((path) => {